MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-account-team-template.md

     By default, the team name is set to the account name.
 Your tenant administrator might have set the [sensitivity label](/microsoftteams/sensitivity-labels) and privacy option in the tenant settings.

+    If sensitivity options are set up by your administrator, privacy of the team (Private/Public) defaults to the tenant admin settings.

 1. In the **Add team members** step, select recommended colleagues to add to the team's General channel for internal collaboration.
 You can add more later directly in Teams.

     :::image type="content" source="media/add-members.png" alt-text="Screenshot of the Add team members step in Sales Copilot for Outlook.":::